 In addition to an individual project, interns have the privilege of taking part in many of HEART’s projects.
 Sometimes this includes travel to various upcountry locations in Kenya, various slums, safari, and maybe even Mombasa.
 Interns often help with health education seminars in schools both upcountry and in slums, as well as help with basic office organization around the HEART Lodge in Nairobi.

-HEART longs to see interns grow spiritually, emotionally, intellectually, experientially, and in character during his or her time in Kenya, so we provide various opportunities for growth in all areas.
+HEART longs to see interns grow spiritually, emotionally, intellectually, through experiences and in character during his or her time in Kenya, so we provide various opportunities for growth in all areas.
 We keep our interns busy with work (and fun!), so join us and expect a memorable stay in Kenya!

 Expectations of the HEART Internship